-Criteria for approval and recall of outages – When assessing proposed outages of market participant registered facilities and associated equipment, the IESO shall base outage approval solely on maintaining reliable operation (including overall adequacy and operability) of the IESO-controlled grid.
+Criteria for outage approval– When assessing proposed outages of market participant registered facilities and associated equipment, the IESO shall base outage approval solely on maintaining reliable operation (including overall adequacy and operability) of the IESO-controlled grid.
 The IESO shall reject, revoke, or recall an outage if it presents a risk to the reliable operation of the IESO-controlled grid.

-No obligation to serve any specific customer – Reliability standards do not impose an absolute requirement to maintain a continuous supply of electricity to any specific customer.
+No customer-specific reliability requirements – Reliability standards do not impose an absolute requirement to maintain a continuous supply of electricity to any specific customer.

 Policy